section-engineering-education/engineering-education/content/articles/why-backup-wont-work-for-stateful-containers/index.md

 ### Backing up and restoring a Docker container
 Docker assists the developers in automating the process of developing and deploying an application.
 It also allows them to build a packaged environment that can run the application, making applications more portable and lightweight.
 It also assists in maintaining applications’ versions.
 The applications that run on Docker are platform-independent.

 Assume there is a Docker container running in a local environment.
-We can take a snapshot or backup of the said container so that we can undo the changes or even run a container with a previous timestamp in case of an unforeseen disaster.
+We can take a snapshot or backup of the said container to undo the changes or even run a container with a previous timestamp in case of an unforeseen disaster.

 This section will cover how we can backup and restore Docker containers using inbuilt Docker commands.